 In many groups, two people have a little more history than everyone else.
-They are usually the ones with a shared vision, who made the sacrifices to build the group and hold it together.
-In Evanescence, it was vocalist Amy Lee and guitarist Ben Moody.
+They are the ones with a shared vision and made the sacrifices to build the group and hold it together.
+In Evanescence, a name meaning “a dissipation or disappearance, like vapors” it was vocalist Amy Lee and guitarist Ben Moody.
 And that was a problem.

 Eventually, Moody quit the group in October of ’03.
 He packed his bags prior to a Berlin concert and left the country.